BEST IDEAS AND BETTER TIPS

 1. Sprinkle some dessicated coconut on a small plate.
 Ask your child to press their hand onto the plate.
 They will notice some of the pieces of coconut will stick.
 Explain that is what germs do.
 They stick to the fingers

 Helping your kids feel more in control is likely to help.
-Give them strategies they can use to keep themselves and others safe E.g. hand washing, social distancing, coughing into elbows, etc. These strategies are very important for slowing the spread of COVID 19 so please refer to previous page for a more extensive list
+Give them strategies they can use to keep themselves and others safe E.g. hand washing, social distancing, coughing into elbows, adult and teen vaccination, etc. These strategies are very important for slowing the spread of COVID 19 so please refer to previous page for a more extensive list

 To illustrate how coughing or sneezing spreads germs